Manjukb/skyhooks/README.rst

 skyhooks
 ========

-Webhook handling utilities for asynchronous python apps
+`skyhooks` comprises a collection ofwWebhook handling utilities for asynchronous Python apps, designed for use with Tornado, Gevent or Twisted.